davidoram/beaker/docs/transcript.md

 Lets see what that does.
 The `close` function is written in a "defensive" style because it can't be sure what succeeded earlier, so it doesn't make any assumptions.
 We have two database resources on each request, a `pgxpool.Conn` and a `pgx.Tx` and the goal of this function is to clean them up correctly.
 First it checks if there is a db transaction on the request, and if there is it rollsback.
 This is a safety measure to just check we don't end up with a connection containing a half backed update.
 Then it releases the connection back to the pool, so the next request can use it.

+Wow we have covered a lot in this episode It ties together the earlier episodes by showing how the microservice is implemented: it explains using NATS for request/reply service endpoints, wiring JSON Schema validation, OpenTelemetry tracing, and SQLC-backed Postgres transactions inside a per-request requestScope.
+The episode walks through the lifecycle of a request (validate → decode → DB work → commit/rollback → respond), the role of NATS subjects and credentials (Synadia Cloud), and explains design choices like emitting events only after successful commits and centralizing error handling in the request scope.